Oklahoma Employees Insurance and Benefits Board

 The mission of the Oklahoma Employees Insurance and Benefits Board (Board) is to advise the Office of Management and Enterprise Services (OMES) with respect to the administration of health, dental, vision, life and disability benefits to eligible participants.

-To that end, with the assistance of staff from the OMES Employees Group Insurance Department and the OMES Employees Benefits Department, the Board will develop and adopt policies for recommendation to OMES regarding:
+To that end, with the assistance of staff from the OMES Employees Group Insurance Division and the OMES Employees Benefits Department, the Board will develop and adopt policies for recommendation to OMES regarding:

 - Evaluation and selection of employee benefit plans to be provided in a cost efficient manner by the highest quality vendors;

 - Procedures to be followed to educate participants in accessing and making elections regarding plan benefits;

 - Internal procedures for protecting the confidentiality of the personal and health information of participants;

 - Planning, investing and monitoring self-funded plan assets to maintain the long term viability of the plan;